-Located less then 35 km from Dubrovnik (22 miles) Trebinje area in Bosnia and Hercegovina is a world of its own, completely different than the coastal area of Dubrovnik Riviera.
-Limestone hills, small fertile pockets of land following the river flow, flocks of sheep and goats grazing and endless fields of vineyards will capture your imagination instantaneously.
+Located less than 35 km from Dubrovnik (22 miles) Trebinje area in Bosnia and Hercegovina is a world of its own, completely different than the coastal area of Dubrovnik Riviera.
+Limestone hills, small fertile pockets of land following the Trebišnjica river flow, flocks of sheep and goats grazing, and colorful patches of vineyards will capture your imagination instantaneously.

-Departing Dubrovnik we cross the border to Bosnia in 20 min time and after a short drive overlooking the islands in front of Dubrovnik and through the Friar’s field we reach the city of Trebinje.
-We start by driving up to the top of Gracanica hill above Trebinje for great panoramic views of the city so that your guide can explain the geography of the area and show you all the spots that you will visit during the tour.
-A visit the Orthodox monastery of Gracanica standing at the top of the hill is also possible.
+Departing Dubrovnik we cross the Bosnian border in 20 min time, and after a short drive overlooking the islands in front of Dubrovnik and through the Friar’s Field, we reach the town of Trebinje.
+We start by driving up to the top of Gracanica hill above Trebinje for great panoramic views of the city.
+Here, our guide can explain you the geography of the area and show you all the spots that you will visit during the tour.
+A visit to the Orthodox church of Holy Annunciation standing at the top of the hill is also possible.

-We drive a further 5 km away to the 15ct Orthodox monastery of Tvrdos where monks have been producing wine for centuries until they blew up the monastery when it was about to be taken over by the Ottomans in 18ct.
-We will visit their ancient cellars and taste some of their best white and red wine.
-Your guide will explain about the wine and the current hard working monk life-style.
+The tour continues with a 5 km drive to the 15.ct Orthodox monastery of Tvrdos (with remains from 4. ct.
+AD) where monks have been producing wine for centuries until they blew up the monastery when it was about to be taken over by the Ottomans in 18ct.
+We will visit their monastery church and ancient cellars and taste some of their best white and red wine.
+Your guide will explain to you about the wines and the current hard-working monk lifestyle.

-After dinner, we drive back to Dubrovnik (around 40-60 min drive depending on border crossing) and you will be back in the hotel/apartment, just after sunset.
+After dinner, we drive back to Dubrovnik (around a 40-60 min drive depending on the border crossing) and you will be back in the hotel/apartment, just around sunset.

 * Check points on map

 The Bosnia food and wine tour was fantastic – a great chance to explore a very interesting region only a short drive away and have lots of delicious food and(…)